 Here are ideas for everyone, whether you travel solo, prefer slow traveling, travel with the love of your life, or with friends and family.

-1. How To Spend A Day In Miami Doing All At Once!
+1. Can You Spend A Day In Miami Doing All At Once?

 If you want to “do Miami” in one day, you have a challenge before you, and you are going to have to choose something over something else, I’m afraid.

 There are really two ways to go about it.

 How To Spend A Day In Miami All-In | Option 1